Harriss1989/History-of-SuperMario/README.md

 ## Google Fonts:
 Google fonts were used to import the "Mochiy Pop One" and  "Nunito" font into the style.css file which is used on all pages throughout the project.
 ## Font Awesome:
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+Font Awesome was used on all pages throughout the website to add icons for social media links in the footer

 ## Git
-Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+Git was used for version control by utilizing the Gitpod terminal, to commit to Git and Push to GitHub.
-GitHub:
+## GitHub:
 GitHub is used to store the projects code after being pushed from Git.

 ## Balsamiq:
 Balsamiq was used to create the wireframes during the design process.
-The wirefames do not match the final deployed site, after user feedback on early development of the site i decided to to change the lay out, to make it more user friendly.
-I removed the hisory of Nintendo and changed it to a charater bio page for the main 5 charaters.
-I belive this make for a more streamline version of the site keeping content to a minimum.
+The wirefarmes do not match the final deployed site, after user feedback on early development of the site i decided to to change the lay out, to make it more user friendly.
+I removed the hisory of Nintendo and changed it to a charater bio page for the main five charaters.
+I belive this make for a more streamline version of the site keeping content to a minimum for a happier user experience.

 Home Page Wireframe - [View](/assets/wireframes/main-page.png)